drspoulsen/drspoulsen.github.io/_posts/2022-12-15-Pokemon-Shiny-Hunting-Math.md

 ## Independence

 In Pokemon Scarlet and Violet,the probability that an individual Pokemon will be shiny is 1/4096.
 With certain methods in the game, this probability can be increased up to 1/512.
 Whether a given Pokemon is shiny or not does not depend on whether another Pokemon is shiny or not.
-In probability, we say that shinyness is *independent* of Pokemon.
+In probability, we say that shininess is *independent* of Pokemon.

 When calculating the probability that two **independent** things happen, one simply multiplies the probability that the first thing happens by the probability that the second thing happpens.
 For example, the probability of 1) flipping a fair coin and getting a head **and** 2) rolling a five on a fair six-sided dice is $$ (1/2) (1/6) = 1/12 $$.